-The importance of reaching 508 compliance cannot be understated.
-In order to ensure everyone has a fair and level playing field and move closer to equitable education, barriers preventing someone with a disability from being hired, preventing an employee or student from completing his or her tasks, or preventing someone in the community from knowing about or receiving vitally important information about services and supports necessary for Free Appropriate Public Education (FAPE).
+In order to ensure everyone has a fair and level playing field and move closer to equitable education, barriers preventing someone with a disability from being hired, preventing an employee or student from completing his or her tasks, or preventing someone in the community from knowing about or receiving vitally important information about services and supports necessary for Free Appropriate Public Education (FAPE) must be eliminated.

 Similar to how differentiated instruction is used to meet the needs of individual students and their specific learning needs, 508 compliance is important in ensuring the needs of everyone are met in regard to accessibility of resources, supports, communication, and information.

-For a more in-depth training on Section 508, the federal government has provided Section 508: What It Is and Why It's Important?
+For a more in-depth training on Section 508, the federal government has provided Section 508: What is It and Why is It Important to You?

 This short module provides more information on the basics and the responsibilities involved in 508 compliance.
-What is Accessibility?